Bio-ARROW - SmartForm - Bloodborne Pathogens

 At UW-Madison, work with established human cell lines is considered to have potential bloodborne pathogen exposure, even if the cells are screened.
 See the <https://ehs.wiscweb.wisc.edu/wp-content/uploads/sites/25/2017/01/UWMadisonResearchersBiosafetyManual.pdf> for details.
 The cells can contain pathogens not used in the screening or pathogens that are not yet known.
 Therefore these cells must be handled at BSL-2 and the Bloodborne Pathogens Exposure section must be completed.

-Non-human primate cells do not require completion of the bloodborne pathogens exposure section.
+Non-human primate cells do not require completion of the Bloodborne Pathogen Exposure section.

-The bloodborne pathogen section of the Arrow-biosafety protocol replaces your exposure control plan or bloodborne pathogen binder.
-When the protocol is approved (registered) you will have the opportunity to create a BBP summary, which you can print and/or save as your new bloodborne exposure control plan.
+The Bloodborne Pathogen (BBP) Exposure section of the BIO-ARROW protocol replaces your exposure control plan or Bloodborne Pathogen binder.
+When the protocol is approved (registered) you will have the opportunity to create a BBP summary, which you can print and/or save as your new BBP Exposure control plan.

 The UW-Madison Bloodborne Pathogen Exposure Program (https://ehs.wisc.edu/bloodborne-pathogens/) explains the requirements for working with materials that have potential bloodborne pathogen exposure.